donhenton/react-restaurant/README.md

 * gulp task 'release' packages assets for placement into production.
 The html will have to be adapted for its destination, but is under src/html

-###NPM Issues
-Errors with the gulp bundler due to mappings for debug mode may be due to npm library issues.
-They might be fixed by blowing off the node_module folder and updating browserify.
-Also, 'react' may need to be added to the bundle transform list to deal with a syntax error concerning bad token.